-Today is going to be a restaurant review of one of my absolute favourite restaurants in Hong Kong: Agehan (you can click here if you want to read more).
-It’s is a Japanese restaurant famous for its tempura dish.
+Today is going to be a restaurant review of one of my absolute favourite restaurants in Hong Kong – Agehan.
+It’s a Japanese restaurant famous for its tempura.

 Tamagoyaki (Japanese Egg Roll)

 First up was the appetizer, tamagoyaki.
 When this egg dish arrived at our table, it wasn’t the best first impression.

 If you look at the picture closely, you’ll see the grey parts.